Skip to content

 This guide is for autonomous AI agents that need direct access to email, calendar, and contacts through shell commands.
 Follow the steps below — do as much as you can yourself, and only ask the user when you hit a step that requires a browser.

-If you are a coding agent helping a developer build a SaaS application, see Quickstart: Coding agents instead.
+If you are a coding agent helping a developer build a SaaS application, see Quickstart: AI coding agents instead.

 • Always pass --json to get structured output you can parse.
 Without it, the CLI returns human-formatted text.